skeeto/skeeto.github.com/_posts/2023-10-05-A-simple-arena-backed-generic-dynamic-array-for-C.markdown

     assert(replica.len <= replica.cap);
 ```

-This also demonstrates another benefit of signed sizes: Exactly half the
+This also demonstrates another benefit of [signed sizes][ss]: Exactly half
-range is invalid and so defects tend to quickly trip these assertions.
+the range is invalid and so defects tend to quickly trip these assertions.

 ### Alignment